0xScratch/Web3_Security_CTFs/README.md

 ## Contributions

 Contributions are welcome!
-Feel free to open a pull request if you have a solution to a challenge tha is not included or got a better one.
+Feel free to open a pull request if you have a solution to a challenge that is not included or got a better one.